Criseda/Criseda/README.md

 - 👋 Hi, I’m @Criseda
-- I’m currently studying Computer Science at the University of Manchester
+- 🏫 I’m currently studying Computer Science at the University of Manchester
+- ⚡️ Currently working on: NetScanner